World Cup 2022 ambassador tests positive for virus

 Those measures "may include temporary suspension of work as and when required," it added in a statement.
 Khamis is one of the public faces of the 2022 tournament along with fellow ambassadors Tim Cahill of Australia and Barcelona legend Xavi Hernandez.

-Construction has continued through the health crisis even as non-essential retail has been halted and mosques, parks and restaurants have closed..
+Construction has continued through the health crisis even as non-essential retail has been halted and mosques, parks and restaurants have closed.
+AFP SSC SSC.

 - READ MORE ON: